Auditions

 Rehearsal Schedules

 The first step is to make sure you can actually BE in a play.
 CYPT requires performers to be available for all performances; by auditioning, you are confirming availability for both rehearsals and performances.
-If you have a small scheduling request for rehearsals, we can often accommodate, so please include those in the form below.
+Please note that performance times are an estimate – exact call times will be provided closer to May!

 Casting Considerations